robot-aquila/kunit/README.md

 ## What would be nice to get better OOP on top of KOS

-* Having three lexocons for those scopes: public, protected and private is most significant problem while programming OOP on KOS.
+* Having three lexicons for those scopes: public, protected and private is most significant problem while programming OOP on KOS.
 It causes lot problems with method declaration and definition.
 There should be an adequate analogue for visibility specificators.